mitre/caldera/docs/How-to-Build-Agents.md

 ### Part #4

 You should implement the watchdog configuration.
-This property, passed to the agent in every beacon, contains the number of minutes to allow a dead beacon before killing the agent.
+This property, passed to the agent in every beacon, contains the number of seconds to allow a dead beacon before killing the agent.